 - Cowichan has a strong representation of bed and breakfast accommodations and there is still opportunity to develop hotel and motel properties in the region.

 - Microtel is a recent example of new hotel development in the Cowichan region.
 Oyster Bay Development, in partnership with Stz’uminus First Nation, has undertaken the development of a 65-acre site that is serving as an attractive residential, commercial, recreational and tourism hub for the region.
-The development includes an 81-unit Microtel Inn & Suites hotel by Wyndham that is currently under construction and scheduled to be open in spring 2018.
+The development includes an 81-unit Microtel Inn & Suites hotel by Wyndham that opened in spring 2018.
 The hotel supports a variety of suite options that can accommodate business and leisure guests.

 Wine, Craft Beer, Cider, and Distilleries

 - The Cowichan has more than 16 wineries, from small boutique operations to large-scale producers, and the region is home to Canada’s first estate cidery